 - Click Submit Refund.

-Amazon may automatically approve returns, however, sellers should know that Amazon grants them some protections against unwarranted returns.
+Amazon may automatically approve returns, however, sellers should know that Amazon’s return policy does grant them some protections against unwarranted returns.

 If you receive a damaged return or accept a return past the return window, don’t be afraid to withhold part of a refund.
 It is well within your right, as stated within the Amazon returns policy, to do so if you meet the criteria outlined above.